Pupil Premium Funding:

 North Yorkshire have their own evidence base on effective strategies to raise achievement and close the gap to support the work in schools in ‘supporting the attainment of disadvantaged pupils’.

-At Moorside, in addition to our pupil premium, we have an exciting funded opportunity to work in a collaborative partnership with schools across the county.
-This will build on the good work already happening in our school through an ‘Achievement Unlocked’ Collaborative Partnership.
-This is being led by Marc Rowland, Deputy Director of the National Education Trust, a leading pupil premium consultant with much successful experience of working with schools and local authorities.
+At Moorside, in addition to our pupil premium, we had an exciting funded opportunity to work in a collaborative partnership with schools across the county.
+This built on the good work already happening in our school through the ‘Achievement Unlocked’ Collaborative Partnership.
+This is led by Marc Rowland, Deputy Director of the National Education Trust, a leading pupil premium consultant with much successful experience of working with schools and local authorities.

-The details of the main barriers to educational achievement and how the allocation will be spent to address these areas are outlined in depth through our ‘Achievement Unlocked’ action plan.
-This also details how the school will measure the impact of the pupil premium when this strategy is reviewed in October 2016.To summarise, the schools priorities are:
+The details of the main barriers to educational achievement and how the allocation will be spent to address these areas are outlined in depth through our ‘Achievement Unlocked’ annual action plan.
+This also details how the school measures the impact of pupil premium.